gmulhearn/anoncreds-on-ethereum/README.md

 # DID Linked Resources for `did:ethr` + Application in Anoncreds
-This project defines an extension on the `did:ethr` method to support creation and retrieval of documents which are verifiably controlled by the given `did:ethr` DID (_DID Linked Resources_).
-This includes support for:
+This project defines an extension on the `did:ethr` method to support creation and retrieval of resources which are verifiably controlled by the given `did:ethr` DID (_DID Linked Resources_).
-* **Immutable Resources**: resources which once created by a DID, the content can never be changed
-* **Mutable Resources**: resources which can have it's content changed over time by the DID, with full historical states maintained

 DID Linked Resources can be used for many applications, however this project demonstrates how these resources can be used in an [Anoncreds](https://hyperledger.github.io/anoncreds-spec/) use case.
 This includes a full-flow Issuer/Holder/Verifier demo (with revocation support).